Peptide Receptor Radionuclide Therapy (PRRT)

 What is PRRT?

 PRRT (Peptide Receptor Radionuclide Therapy) is a treatment used for neuroendocrine tumors (NETs).
-This treatment combines a medication called octreotide (a type of peptide) with a small amount of radioactive material (called a radionuclide).
-This combination is called a radiopeptide.
+This treatment uses a medication called octreotide (a type of peptide or protein) and a small amount of a radioactive material (called a radionuclide).
+This is called a radiopeptide.

 How does PRRT work?

-Most NETs have lots of receptors on their cells for a hormone called somatostatin.
+Most NETs have receptors on their cells for a hormone called somatostatin.
 Octreotide is a manmade version of somatostatin, which is attracted to these receptors on the NETs.
-IN PRRT, the octreotide has a radionuclide attached to it.
+In PRRT, the octreotide has a radionuclide attached to it.
 This allows the octreotide to bring the radiation right to the tumor, and not to healthy tissues.
-This “targeted therapy” limits the radiation exposure to healthy tissue and often has fewer side effects when compared to chemotherapy medications.
+This targeted therapy limits the radiation exposure to healthy tissue and often has fewer side effects than chemotherapy medications.